New

 Conclusion

 We have demonstrated how to create and delete files and folders in a workspace group Stage using Fusion SQL.
+Note that it also supports managing Stage for starter workspaces.
 It is also possible to work with Stage files using the SingleStoreDB Python SDK, see the API documentation for more details.

 Details